 HIV destroys CD4 T lymphocytes (helper T cells).
-Because of this, healthcare professionals measure CD4 levels to monitor HIV progression and AIDS.
+If CD4 levels are low, this may indicate that HIV has progressed into AIDS.

 Helper T cells are crucial for immune system function and activate after encountering antigens from disease-causing microorganisms.
 Antigens are biological markers that identify microorganisms such as bacteria and viruses.